maxebrg/Algo_trading_mm/README.md

 Results :
 ![Comparison](images/Comparison_as_benchmark.png)

-We conducted the simulation with **1,000 iterations** to ensure statistical significance.
+We conducted the simulation with **1000 iterations** to ensure statistical significance.
 The Avellaneda-Stoikov algorithm demonstrated superior efficiency in inventory management and risk-adjusted performance.

-Benchmark - Mean PnL: -258.33, Std: 6898.21
+**Benchmark - Mean PnL: -258.33, Std: 6898.21**
-Avellaneda-Stoikov - Mean PnL: 47.52, Std: 774.51
+**Avellaneda-Stoikov - Mean PnL: 47.52, Std: 774.51**
-Improvement: 118.4%
+**Improvement: 118.4%**